This version of the Constitution and bye-laws is in operation from 2014 pending ratification by the next AGM.

 - The Editor of the Newsletter.
 The Editor shall ensure the regular publication of the Newsletter.
 The editor shall determine the editorial policy and contents of the Newsletter in consultation with the President and Executive Committee.

 - The Editorial representative of Bunyan Studies.
 The Editorial representative, together with other members of the editorial team, shall ensure the regular appearance of the official publication of the Society and arrange for peer-review of submissions.
-The editorial
+The editorial team will retain complete editorial independence in carrying out their responsibilities.

 V. Greaves Committee